Monday, March 06, 2023

 “ …sometimes you are called to do something that you may not even enjoy all the time, but that compels you in both internal and external ways to take part in… ” ~ Maria Alva Roff, Iceland Eyes

 I had met her (virtually) through my early blog, and then in person in Reykjavík on three other occasions.
-At times I had consciously emulated the style of her Iceland Eyes blog but hers was far more refined than mine back then: she featured illustrative pictures, insightful essays and ruminations on her life in Iceland.
+At times I had consciously emulated the style of her Iceland Eyes blog but hers was a far more refined effort than mine was back then, featuring illustrative pictures, insightful essays and ruminations on her life in Iceland.
 Maria also has a site that features short stories and memoirs.
-She went on to publish two books, one a picture book of Reykjavík, and the other an intensely personal account of 88 days in her life; she spent an hour with me on one of those days!
+She went on to publish two books, one a picture book of Reykjavík, and the other an intensely personal account of 88 days in her life; she even spent an hour with me on one of those days!

 But I’m getting ahead of myself.

-My lunch date with Maria was at noon at the Reykjavík University building, 3 km from the pool.
-Fully warmed, I left the pool about 11:00, got dressed and headed out on foot, past the University of Iceland campus, through Vatnsmýri, past the city airport, and skirted some new apartments under construction before turning down Nauthólsvegur, the old road to Nauthólsvík, where the British forces had a landing site in WWII.
-It was a road I had been down before: on my first solo trip in 2004 I had been hijacked by a quartet of nurses who were drinking behind one of the boathouses there.
+My lunch date with Maria was at noon at the school where she worked, about 3 km from the pool.
+Fully warmed and dressed, I headed out on foot past the University of Iceland campus, through Vatnsmýri, past the city airport, skirting some new apartments under construction there.
+I then turned down Nauthólsvegur, the old road to Nauthólsvík, a road I had been down before: on my first solo trip in 2004 I had been hijacked by a quartet of nurses who were drinking behind one of the boathouses.
 It was a lonely and desolate place then but now the University of Reykjavík campus dominated the scene with its stunning new university building.
 I went in and took a few pictures while I waited for Maria.

-I was a bit apprehensive, the last time we met she was in the midst of a personal crisis and when I left her on that day we were both on the verge of tears.
-Now she came walking down a corridor in conversation with a fellow student.
-Ageless, she seemed happy and glad to see me.
+I was a bit apprehensive for the last time we met she was in the midst of a personal crisis.
+When I left her on that day we were both on the verge of tears.
+Today, however, she came walking down a corridor in animated conversation with a fellow student, she seemed happy and glad to see me.
 She had to talk over a few things with her companion before we could get coffee so I waited, wondering what that young person with her would think of me: an odd and doddering old duck waddling in this ultra-modern pond.

 We talked about our families and how we both had two children.
 Hers were a bit younger than mine but also grown.
 We discussed the death of blogging, about what a glorious time that had been but how things had changed.
-She stopped posting after her blog was ‘scraped’: the content had been stolen and put on another blog.
+She stopped posting after her blog had been ‘scraped’: the content had been stolen by another blogger.
 She had even found evidence that it was someone she knew!
 I’ve had images taken from mine in the past but no one has had the gall to copy mine verbatim (or is it that they had better taste?)
 I mentioned the idea of sprakkar, and how most of the Icelandic bloggers I had followed years ago could fall into that category.
-Recently, I had been thinking about what my objectives, if any, were in that strange new world of social media.
-I told Maria one of my theories: the reason I had followed so many younger women (and not just in Iceland) was that I was looking for a daughter that I never had.
-She gave me a look of surprise and then a smile of acknowledgement.
+Recently, I had been reflecting on what my objectives, if any, were in the strange new world of social media twenty years ago.
+Mentioning this, I told Maria that one reason I had followed so many younger women (and not just in Iceland) was that I was looking for a daughter that I never had.
+She gave me a look of surprise and then an inscrutable smile.
 I went on to say that since that time my sons have both married so now I do have daughters.

 There was a lull in the conversation.